 Whenever possible, we strongly prefer not to receive any personal data from you, either in anonymized aggregate form or in personally identifying form.

 If we receive any of your information, such as your email address when you contact us, we will never collect and store it for any reason.
-Any emails you send to us will be read (and possibly replied to) then summarily deleted.
-None of your data, information, or personal details will ever be collected and/or compiled into a list to be sold to, or shared with, anyone or any organization for any reason.
+Any emails you send to us will be read (and possibly replied to) and then summarily deleted.
+None of your data, information, or personal details will ever be collected and/or compiled into a list to be sold or shared with anyone or any organization for any reason.

 At no point is your name, email address, or any other bit of personal data archived, kept as part of our notes, or compiled into a database or list of any sort.

 We do not perform any data analytics and therefore do not record any data for such usage.

 We sometimes collect server logs (for debugging purposes when needed) that record the date, client request, and server’s response.
 However, no personally identifying information (such as an IP address) is recorded.

 As a screen magnifier, Loupe asks for screen recording permission on macOS 10.15 and later, which is necessary to be able to capture anything on your screen other than Loupe’s windows.
 The images of your screen that are captured are kept only long enough to draw them back to your screen in a magnified form.
 At no point are the captured images written to disk or transmitted in any way over any network connection, either local or the Internet.

 The most up-to-date policy will always be available here, and a summary of changes will be documented below.